Neema-francis/E-Stock-Market/README.md

   7) Run 'cd E-Stock-Market'
   8) Run 'nano docker-compose.yml'
      and update the 'SERVER_NAME=0.0.0.0'  with 'SERVER_NAME=<EC2-Public-IP>'
+  9) Run 'nano frontend/src/App.js' and update line number 16 with EC2 Public IP address - instead of 'localhost'
-  9) Run 'sudo docker-compose up'
+  10) Run 'sudo docker-compose up'
+  11) Access the Frontend React App UI from browser as 'http://<EC2-Public-Ip>/'
-  10) Access the Swagger UI from browser as 'http://<EC2-Public-Ip>/apidocs'
+  12) Access the Backend Swagger UI from browser as 'http://<EC2-Public-Ip>/apidocs'
 ```

 ## Additional Notes

-I am using "gunicorn" wsgi server, which not runs on windows.
+I am using "gunicorn" wsgi server, which not runs on windows directly.
 So to run on windows, you need to update the Dockerfile with and remove 'gunicorn' from requirements.txt
 ```
 CMD ["python", "wsgi.py"]